This, my latest film, is called Sapir-Whorf.

 This film is based upon my time in Aberdeen this November.
-I was facilitating sessions on mental wellbeing for Aberdeen Council Workers: ‘Safe Spaces and Gentle Places’
+I was facilitating sessions on mental wellbeing for Aberdeen Council Workers: ‘Safe Spaces and Gentle Places’.At this conference, in the Council chamber, a debate took place where a mock motion was made to “ban the use of Jargon, Lingo and negative language”.

 My experience is edited.